 Dr. Matthew Mullarkey, Dr. Allen Roda, and Dr. Grandon Gill

 When Dr. Roda went down to USF, he had the opportunity to hear about their unique program, which is nationally ranked.
 He met the students, who impressed him with their substantial achievements and business knowledge.
 He discussed various ways in which Thesis Editor can help them with their research from editing and formatting, to research assistance, transcription, and statistical analysis.
 For students who are going to graduate school while juggling impressive careers (as illustrated by the students at USF MCB), getting help with your dissertation is vital to moving through the process quickly and effectively.

 Dr. Allen Roda

 Dr. Roda also spent time with various members of the administration, including the program director Matthew Mullarkey and the Dean of the Business School, Dr. Moez Limayem.
 It was an honor to be part of the weekend, and we are proud to share that Thesis Editor is an approved vendor for dissertation assistance with the University of South Florida’s Muma College of Business.
-We look forward to working with all of their students to edit and format their dissertations as they move through the final stages of their program! < When Do I Need to Do a Power Analysis?
-How to Write a Teaching Philosophy >
+We look forward to working with all of their students to edit and format their dissertations as they move through the final stages of their program! < Self-Care During COVID-19 EndNote: An Introduction >